Dave Sapunjis

-David B. Sapunjis (born September 7, 1967 in Toronto, Ontario) is a former wide receiver for the Calgary Stampeders from 1990-1997.
+David B. Sapunjis (born September 7, 1967) is a former wide receiver for the Calgary Stampeders from 1990 to 1997.
 Sapunjis won the CFL's Most Outstanding Canadian Award two times and was the Grey Cup Most Valuable Canadian three times (and is the only player to win the latter award in back-to-back years).
-He played college football at the University of Western Ontario where he was also a member of The Kappa Alpha Society.
-During his playing career, Sapunjis was nicknamed "The Sponge".
+He played college football at the University of Western Ontario where he was also a member of Kappa Alpha Society.
+During his playing career, Sapunjis was nicknamed "the Sponge".

-Currently, Sapunjis is the president of Reliance Metals Canada Limited.
+Since his playing career, Sapunjis has become president of Reliance Metals Canada Limited.